piyushsoni813/Prospace_web-scrape/README.md

    The script will prompt you to press Enter to proceed.
 After completion, it will save the scraped data in both a CSV file (`output.csv`) and a PostgreSQL database.

-2. **Execute Script 2:** There's no need to run this script separately.
+2. **Execute webdriver.py:** There's no need to run this script separately.
 It is imported as a module in `scrapper.py` and used for initializing the WebDriver and logging into LinkedIn.

 ## Important Notes